danielbinschmid/C-CodeGen-NN/README.md

 $ ./executable
 ```

-### Note
+### Notes

-Most of the steps work with multiple input and output arguments of the neural network but not all.
+- Most of the steps work with multiple input and output arguments of the neural network but not all.
 For multiple inputs and outputs, the scripts need to be adjusted.
+- An example output can be found in [output/cnn_mnist](./output/cnn_mnist/) for a basic CNN.